graemetlloyd/ProjectWhalehead/Outline.md

 1) How do we summarize the posterior?
   a) Distilling to a point estimate would be misleading
-  b) Random samples give a sense of variation, but lose the data related to proportional representation of good solutions
+  b) Random samples (e.g. Sansom et al.) give a sense of variation, but lose the data related to proportional representation of good solutions

 2) What does this mean for stratigraphic congruence - is it higher in Bayesian trees?